efab2022/efab2022.github.io/module2.md

 **Project Requirements**: This project is about applying the learned statistical tools to a dataset with very few numerical features.

+This project allowed for a deep dive into using statistical inference tools to find anomalous datapoints that could be attributable to bots.

+The main approach was to model podcast reviews using a poisson distribution using the review's timestamp, and then using that to determine various cutoff points to identify particular users who were posting far beyond the expected ranges and frequencies.

 **Key Learnings**:
 - advanced SQL
 - problem and data modelling